 Sounds impossible?
 It’s actually quite simple and fun.
 Keep reading for a video on how to do this.

-While the three leaves of a shamrock stand for faith, hope, and love, the fourth leaf is often viewed as luck.
+While the three leaves of a shamrock stand for faith, hope, and love, the fourth leaf is luck.

 • Crochet Hook 7 mm (K), I highly recommend Furls Hook (affiliate link) or a Clover Crochet Hook (link below).
 I love both of these.